Pluteus cervinus Fawn Pluteus Shipley Country Park,

 Cap 4 cm conical, pale buff, gills light brown, close.
 Stem slightly

 hairy, 5-6 cm.
 One or two in grass.
-Awaiting identification
+Not identified

 Old Botanic Garden, University Park, Nottinghamshire (September